TickTeam/guide-tt/ticktick_web_app/how_to_set_time_format.md

 ###How to set time format?
 1.Sign in TickTick on web.

-2.Click the avatar in the upper-right hand corner of the screen to select “Settings”.
+2.Click the avatar in the upper-left hand corner of the page to select “Settings”.

 3.In the “Time Format” section, select “12 Hour” or “24 Hour”.